On Exact Reznick, Hilbert-Artin and Putinar's Representations: Introduction

-In Section~\ref{sec:reznick}, we rely on $\intsos$ to compute decompositions of positive definite forms into SOS of rational functions, based on Reznick's representations, yielding an algorithm, called \newjsc{$\reznicksos$}. {In Section~\ref{sec:hilbert}, we provide another algorithm, called $\hilbertsos$, to decompose non-negative polynomials into SOS of rational functions, under the assumption that the numerator belongs to the interior of the SOS cone. } { In Section~\ref{sec:putinar}, we rely on $\intsos$ to compute weighted SOS decompositions for polynomials positive over basic compact semi-algebraic sets, yielding the $\putinarsos$ algorithm.\\ When the input is an $n$-variate polynomial of degree $d$ with integer coefficients of maximum bit size $\tau$, we prove in Section~\ref{sec:intsos} that Algorithm~$\intsos$ runs in boolean time $\tau^2 d^{\bigo{(n)}}$ and outputs SOS polynomials of bit size bounded by $\tau d^{\bigo{(n)}}$.
+In Section~\ref{sec:reznick}, we rely on $\intsos$ to compute decompositions of positive definite forms into SOS of rational functions, based on Reznick's representations, yielding an algorithm, called {$\reznicksos$}. {In Section~\ref{sec:hilbert}, we provide another algorithm, called $\hilbertsos$, to decompose non-negative polynomials into SOS of rational functions, under the assumption that the numerator belongs to the interior of the SOS cone. } { In Section~\ref{sec:putinar}, we rely on $\intsos$ to compute weighted SOS decompositions for polynomials positive over basic compact semi-algebraic sets, yielding the $\putinarsos$ algorithm.\\ When the input is an $n$-variate polynomial of degree $d$ with integer coefficients of maximum bit size $\tau$, we prove in Section~\ref{sec:intsos} that Algorithm~$\intsos$ runs in boolean time $\tau^2 d^{d^{\bigo{ (n) }}}$.
+In the former estimate, the exponent $d^n$ can be replaced by the cardinality of the Newton polytope of the input polynomial.
 This also yields bit complexity analysis for Algorithm~$\reznicksos$ (see Section~\ref{sec:reznick}) and Algorithm~$\putinarsos$ (see Section~\ref{sec:putinar}).
-To the best of our knowledge, these are the first complexity estimates for the output of algorithms providing exact multivariate SOS decompositions. {The constants in the exponents are explicitely given in the sequel.}\\ The three algorithms are implemented within a Maple procedure, called $\multivsos$, integrated in the $\realcertify$ Maple library by~\cite{RealCertify}.
+To the best of our knowledge, these are the first complexity estimates for the output of algorithms providing exact multivariate SOS decompositions. \\ The three algorithms are implemented within a Maple procedure, called $\multivsos$, integrated in the $\realcertify$ Maple library by~\cite{RealCertify}.
 In Section~\ref{sec:benchs}, we provide benchmarks to evaluate the performance of $\multivsos$.
 We compare it with previous approaches in~\cite{PaPe08} as well as with the more general methods based on the critical point method and Cylindrical Algebraic Decomposition. \\ This paper is the follow-up of our previous contribution~\citep{multivsos18}, published in the proceedings of ISSAC'18.
 The main theoretical and practical novelties are the following: we provide explicit bounds for the bit complexity analyzes of our algorithms.
 In Section~\ref{sec:pp}, we state formally the rounding-projection algorithm from~\cite{PaPe08}, analyze its bit complexity and compare it with our algorithm~$\intsos$.
 We show that both algorithms have the same bit complexity.
 Another novelty is in Section~\ref{sec:hilbert}, where we explain how to handle the sub-class of non-negative polynomials admitting an Hilbert-Artin's representation, for which the numerator belongs to the interior of the SOS cone.
 In Section~\ref{sec:ppPutinar}, we state a constrained version of the rounding-projection algorithm.
 Again, this algorithm has the same bit complexity as~$\putinarsos$.
 We have updated accordingly Section~\ref{sec:benchs} by providing some related numerical comparisons.
 We also consider benchmarks involving non-negative polynomials which do not belong to the interior of the SOS cone. }